wvibe/vibe_coding/doc/yolov3/design.md

 - **Run Management**:
   - Each training run has a unique name (user-defined or timestamp-based)
   - Checkpoints stored in run-specific directories to prevent overwriting
+  - Automated scripts for training, evaluation, and debugging
 - **Two-stage training approach**:
   1. Freeze backbone and train detection heads
   2. Fine-tune entire network